IbrahimManafov/IbrahimManafov/README.md

 ---

-## 🚀 Featured Projects

-🔹 **Turo Clone (Rent a Car Platform)**
-→ Fullstack platform with modern UI, booking system & filters

-🔹 **AlgoAcademy Platform**
-→ Educational system for developers

-🔹 **Portfolio Website**
-→ Personal brand & project showcase

----

 ## 💡 Developer Mindset

-> “Code is not just working — it should be clean, scalable, and meaningful.”
+> “I build products that people can actually use — not just code that runs.”

 ---

-## 📫 Contact Me
+## 📫 Contact

 📧 [rootibo@icloud.com](mailto:rootibo@icloud.com)